hongymagic/react-number-input/README.md

 ### Building and running the demo

 ```
-npm run demo-build
+npm run build-demos
-npm run demo-server
+npm run start
 ```

-Then head to [http://localhost:8080/](http://localhost:8080) to see the demo.
+Then head to [http://localhost:3000/](http://localhost:3000) to see the demo.

 ## Note